Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Multi-Modal Feature Extraction

 For clarity, Fig. \ref{csi} shows the processing flow of the AFE module, where the CSI is first pre-processed and the angular feature is then extracted.
-As illustrated in Fig. \ref{csi}, the proposed AFE MLP consists of three hidden layers and one output layer.
-Let $L_{\rm{A}}$ be the number of neurons in the output layer which is also the size of the angular feature and can be adaptively adjusted\footnote{The detailed hyper-parameters of the network architecture will be presented in Section \ref{networkpara}.}.
+As shown in Fig. \ref{csi}, the proposed AFE MLP consists of three hidden layers and one output layer.
+Let $L_{\rm{A}}$ be the number of neurons in the output layer which is also the size of the angular feature and can be adaptively adjusted.